gkwelding/gkwelding.github.com/_posts/2012-09-27-death-of-the-sat-nav.markdown

 - Nexus 7
 - Technology
 ---

+### Is the smart-phone era signalling the death of the dedicated sat-nav device?
+Will we start to see companies such as TomTom disappearing shortly?

 Does anyone actually buy the stand-alone devices anymore?
 Surely as smartphone adoption becomes more wide-spread people will just stop buying them right?
 Well, everyone except iPhone users, #iLost anyone?